-Coefficients 'a', 'b', 'c', 'd' and 'e' are given for latitudes of 0° - 60° in 10° increments (Table 1 in Stone, 2000).
+Coefficients 'a', 'b', 'c', 'd' and 'e' are given for latitudes of $0^{\circ} - 60^{\circ}$ in 10° increments (Table 1 in Stone, 2000).
 Values between the 10° increments are linearly interpolated.

 The contribution of muons is considered negligible in this calculation in order to keep the results applicable to all TCN.
-This treatment of muons is warranted because muons contribute only a few percentages of the total surface production of TCN at sea level and their effect decreases with decreasing atmospheric pressure or elevation (Stone, 2000; Kubik and Ivy-Ochs, 2004).
+This treatment of muons is warranted because muons contribute only a few percentage of the total surface production of TCN at sea level and decreases with decreasing atmospheric pressure or elevation (Stone, 2000; Kubik and Ivy-Ochs., 2004).